haydentherapper/LegoConstruction-notebook/November 2.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

 I had about 1.5 hours of discussions to develop my ideas for this project.
-I have worked for 3 hours on initial documentation for the project.
+I have worked for 2 hours on description documentation for the project, and 1.5 hours for planning.

 ## Post-critique summary